dswesty/Laplace2D/README.md

 ## Code Conventions

-Files containing modules are named in upper case, e.g. REAL_KIND_MOD.f90, while all other source code files are named lin lowercase.
+Files containing modules are named in upper case, e.g. **REAL_KIND_MOD.f90**, while all other source code files are named lin lowercase.
 All source code is written in modern Fortran using free form syntax.
 Named constants, a.k.a. parameters, are encoded in uppercase and all variables are encoded in lowercase.
+Are floating point variables and constants are double precision.